Leaf-Agriculture/docs/docs/301-operations-guide.md

 coordinates.
 This process usually takes about 30 minutes.

 #### 1. Create Field

 Here we need to specify a leafUserId (that will be the Leaf User owner of that field), a externalId (that will be the name we give to the field) and the geojson geometry of the field (location).
 After creating the field we can query it (step 2)

 #### 2. Get operations' ids by Field

 To query all operations that happened in a specific field, just update the environment variable `field_external_id` to the field id you want to query files.

+### Merge Operation Files

+#### 1. Merge files

+Merging files with Leaf is a very simple process.
+You just have to list, in the request json body, the ids of the files you want to merge.
+Make sure the operations are of the same type (`APPLIED` or `HARVESTED` or `PLANTED`), so the results are consistent.

+After that, just hit "send" and an id for that merged file will be returned.
+You can query that file as any other.
+It will be listed when you query for all files and can also be queried specifically by its id

+#### 2. Query & access specific file

+You can query a merged file as any other.
+It will be listed when you query for all files and can also be queried specifically by its id.
+So this request is the same as seen on "Get Operation Files".
+You just have to update the environment variable "id" to the id of the merged file.

+Keep in mind that merging files is processing-heavy and may take about 20 minutes to finish.

 [quickstart]: https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection
 [johndeere]: https://medium.com/leaf-agriculture/how-to-use-leafs-api-to-retrieve-machinery-data-from-john-deere-fb1ba331d089